shakzaken/ticketing/README.md

 - **Node.js + Express + TypeScript** – main backend framework for building services.
 - **Apache Kafka** – message broker for event-driven microservices communication.
 - **MongoDB** – NoSQL database for storing tickets, users, and orders.
-- **Redis** – in-memory data store used for caching and managing order expiration.
+- **Redis** – in-memory data store used for managing order expiration.
 - **Microservices Architecture** – each domain runs as an independent service.
 - **Docker / Kubernetes (if configured)** – containerization and orchestration for deploying services at scale.
 - **JWT (JSON Web Tokens)** – for secure authentication and service-to-service communication.